danbev/learning-knative/README.md

 #### Structured content mode
 In the structured content mode, event metadata attributes and event data are placed into the HTTP request or response body using an event format.
+So if the event format is JSON the complete cloud event will be in the http request/response body.

 #### Event formats
 These formats are used with structured content mode.